 UTM has a LE Support for WAF (since UTM9.6).
 But on XG you can use LE certificates as well!
-Seems like many people does not know, that you simply need a little Linux server and 5-10 minutes of your time each 3 month.
+Seems like many people does not know, you simply need a little Linux server and 5-10 minutes of your time each 3 month.
+Or you automate this.

 First of all, i want to share the "how it works" page of LE. https://letsencrypt.org/how-it-works/